-She holds a Ph.D. in Near Eastern Languages and Civilizations from Yale University, and her academic expertise includes the cultural history of the senses, Mesopotamian literature and religion, Sumerian and Akkadian language, and Middle Eastern dance, word origins, and the history of writing.
-Hawthorn is a past fellow of Distant Worlds (Munich) and the Advanced Seminar in the Humanities (Venice), and she has been invited to lecture on her research at universities in Germany, Austria, Italy, and the United States.
+She holds a Ph.D. in Near Eastern Languages and Civilizations from Yale University, and her academic expertise includes sensory studies, Mesopotamian literature and religion, Middle Eastern dance, word origins, and the history of writing.
+Hawthorn is a past fellow of Distant Worlds (Munich) and the Advanced Seminar in the Humanities (Venice), and she has been invited to lecture on her research at universities in Germany, Austria, Italy, Canada, and the United States.
 She is co-editor of the first volume on sensory studies in the ancient Near East, Distant Impressions, which is now available from Eisenbrauns academic press.

 Hawthorn uses her academic knowledge to bring groundbreaking new ideas about the senses, history, and religion out of the ivory tower and to the general public.
-She is a point-of-view columnist for CBC, has contributed to The Globe and Mail, The National Post, and the Newfoundland Quarterly, and is currently finishing her first non-fiction book, The Other Five Senses (represented by The Margret McBride Literary Agency).
+She is a columnist for CBC, has contributed to The Globe and Mail, the National Post, and the Newfoundland Quarterly, and is currently finishing her first non-fiction book, The Other Five Senses (represented by The Margret McBride Literary Agency).

 As an artist, she teaches and performs Middle Eastern and international folk dance and mounted her first exhibition of embroidered art at the gallery of the Craft Council of Newfoundland and Labrador in March 2019.